Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Discussion

 \subsection{Conclusion and Open Questions}

-The framework is pre-spatial ($N$ denotes relational capacity, not spatial configuration), pre-dynamical for fields (Theorem~\ref{thm:gauge} derives $U(1)$ gauge symmetry but not field equations), and leaves $N$ undetermined (the identification $N \sim A/\ell_P^2$ via the Bekenstein bound \cite{bekenstein1973black} is conjectural).
-Whether spatial geometry emerges from $K$-profile correlations in composite systems, whether consistency of phase transport across subsystems constrains gauge field dynamics, and what fixes the value of $N$ are open questions.
+The framework is pre-spatial ($N$ denotes relational capacity, not spatial configuration), pre-dynamical for fields (Theorem~\ref{thm:gauge} derives $U(1)$ gauge symmetry but not field equations), and leaves $N$ undetermined.
+The identification $N \sim A/\ell_P^2$ via the Bekenstein--Hawking entropy \cite{bekenstein1973black} is conjectural but structurally natural.

+\textit{The program continues.} Several questions remain for companion work: emergent space from $K$-profile correlations; modified gravity from spectral-dimension departures; electrodynamics from sheaf/$U(1)$-holonomy constraints; particle content as stable kernel configurations; and the speculative correspondence between closed-$N=2$ triviality (Theorem~\ref{thm:n2-static}) and horizon time-freezing in general relativity, with $N=2$ subsystems as Planck-area horizon cells.

-That the whole of finite-dimensional quantum mechanics (complex numbers, the Born rule, unitary dynamics, tensor products) follows from so slight a modification to the equality predicate was not anticipated at the outset.
-Whether equally rigid consequences await in the structures not yet derived remains to be seen.
+The axioms are consequences of two physical extensions: finiteness and self-referential consistency.
+Whether equally rigid consequences beyond quantum mechanics await in the structures not yet derived remains to be seen.